sarahciston/codingcare/posts/transform.md

 ### How is this different from critical making, hackerspaces, creative coding, or anything else?

 This builds on, combines, and further develops key ideas from critical maker groups, creative coding communities, and artistic research practices.
-Perhaps distinctive here are the attention to radical belonging and the combination of intersectional queer-trans politics, the formation of critical–creative lenses (always plural), the emphasis on embedding within communities and moving among [XXX]
+Perhaps distinctive here are the attention to radical belonging and the combination of intersectional queer-trans politics, the formation of critical–creative lenses (always plural), the emphasis on embedding within communities and moving among communities rather than fixed identities and individualities.

 ### What craft is not